rsouz4/Calculadora-C---Basic/README.md

-Basic calculator created with C# and Windows Forms
+Basic calculator created with C#/.NET and Windows Forms